Pendfin/Blockstuff/h4_and_back.md

 - recycle

-- ### e)
-- e) Explorer.
+### e) Explorer.
 Use a block explorer to analyze a block on the real Bitcoin blockchain.
 -  Explain what each value and field means.
 You only need to analyze the block information and one sample transaction,
 -   as a block can contain many transactions.
 Voluntary bonus: Use a transaction that's interesting,
 -   such as one related to a crime or other unusual event.